The Coronavirus (COVID-19) outbreak is leading to travel disruptions and worried travellers, so you probably have questions if you’re planning a trip:

 - Flights: Airlines have a “force majeure clause”, so if they cancel a flight two weeks before departure due to extraordinary circumstances, they don’t have to pay compensation.
 EU Member States can also suspend flights from affected areas, so stay up to date with your carrier.
 To see whether you can receive compensation, check the terms of your ticket or your EU passenger rights.

 When you get back: Again, follow the WHO advice.
-Currently, they suggest staying at home for 14 days if you’ve visited an affected country and watching out for symptoms, but this may change as the situation progresses.
+Currently, the recommendation is to perform a test after visiting an affected country and to stay at home until the result is available.
+Yet this may change as the situation progresses.

 Haven’t booked yet and are undecided?

 - Stay up to date on affected areas and advice from the WHO.

 - If you need to travel, check whether you can buy a flexible ticket that you can cancel or postpone if necessary.

 - Check the terms and conditions of the ticket, as they may change too as the situation develops.

 ➡️ Click here for updates of our partners.